defenseunicorns/uds-cli/adr/0007-carbon-svelte-vs-web-components.md

 IBM supports Web Components and has a [package](https://github.com/carbon-design-system/carbon-for-ibm-dotcom/tree/main/packages/carbon-web-components) to help you create Custom Elements

-What we wanted to do was take a look at the differences/ pros and cons of using the Svelte variation vs the Web Componnets variations of Carbon in order to decided which one provides the best solution for development but also for design.
+What we wanted to do was take a look at the differences/ pros and cons of using the Svelte variation vs the Web Components variation of Carbon in order to decided which one provides the best solution for development but also for design.
 Some of the determining factors are ease of use, ability to customize as well as support in design tools such as Figma

 ## Decision